imanashoorii/Speech_Recognition/README.md

 # Speech Recognition
-This Software is a simple Voice Assistant
+This Program is a simple Voice Assistant

 Dependencies: